danikaze/ascii-ui/README.md

 No?
 Really, not even once?
 Well, I don't care.

-And thanks to my lack of empathy this project allows you to have access to a low-level interface to modify directly a buffer to render characters like the a old style terminals.
+And thanks to my lack of empathy this project allows you to have access to a low-level interface to modify directly a buffer to render characters like the old style terminals.

 ![Input Widget demo](assets/demo-input.gif)